chaipattira/H-I-predict/README.md

 ## Acknowledgments

 This project was completed as part of a 12-hour hackathon at Columbia University.
 Special thanks to Blueshift and the organizers!
+Due to the limited time, there will of course be some errors or areas for improvement.